Parsa-Sedigh/gel-event-driven-microservices/pamphlets/section-5.md

 @Document: indicates this class is a candidate for mapping to elasticsearch.

 ## 39-008 Creating elastic-config module
+We use the same version for elasticsearch image in the elastic cluster and elasticsearch dep.

 ## 40-009 Creating elastic-index-client module
 ## 41-010 Using Elasticsearch repositories for indexing
 ## 42-011 Integrating elastic modules with microservice